 Fishing

-The rivers Teviot, Whiteadder and Blackadder are also close by.
+The rivers Tweed, Teviot, Whiteadder and Blackadder are also close by.
 If you are already into river fishing, then you will know the river Tweed (only 5 km away) is one of the premier rivers in the world, with excellent fishing for trout, salmon and grayling.

 Horses being ridden across a field with wild flowers in the foreground.